HexedHero/NMSInstaller/README.md

 A tool to install all Minecraft 1.8-1.18 NMS revisions to your local Maven repository.
 The installer handles all needed JDKs and will download them for you.
 Feel free to PR a bash version.

+<h2>How To</h2>
+Download the NMSInstaller.bat and run it.
+Make sure to not run it within a file sharing instance such as OneDrive, DropBox etc.